MateusjsSilva/2D-castle/README.md

 # 2D Castle

-Este repositório contém um projeto de exemplo em OpenGL para desenhar um castelo em 2D.
+This repository contains a sample OpenGL project to draw a 2D castle.

-## Captura de tela
+## Screenshot
 <div align="center">
   <img src="img/castle.png" alt="2D castle img" height="400em">
 </div>

-## Contribuição
+## Contribution

-Sinta-se à vontade para abrir issues ou enviar pull requests.
-Toda contribuição é bem-vinda!
+Feel free to open issues or submit pull requests.
+All contributions are welcome!

-## Licença
+## License

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.